Graphs missing a connected partition: Abstract

 \section{Abstract}

-We prove that a tree with a vertex of degree at least five must be missing a connected partition of some type and therefore its chromatic symmetric function cannot be $e$-positive.
-We prove that this also holds for a tree with a vertex of degree four as long as it is not adjacent to any leaf.
+We prove that a graph with a cut vertex whose deletion produces at least five connected components must be missing a connected partition of some type.
+We prove that this also holds if there are four connected components that each have at least two vertices.
+In particular, the chromatic symmetric function of such a graph cannot be $e$-positive.
 This brings us very close to the conjecture by Dahlberg, She, and van Willigenburg of non-$e$-positivity for all trees with a vertex of degree at least four.
 We also prove that spiders with four legs cannot have an $e$-positive chromatic symmetric function.